June 27, 2025 (6mo ago) — last updated December 23, 2025 (19d ago)

 3. Practice Daily Self-Reflection

 Running on autopilot erodes self-awareness.
 Daily reflection—championed by thinkers from Marcus Aurelius to Benjamin Franklin—builds insight and intentional living.
+Reflection creates a feedback loop between inner experience and outer action.

 How to implement

-• Journaling: Spend 10–15 minutes each evening noting wins, challenges, and lessons.
+• Journaling: spend 10–15 minutes each evening noting wins, challenges, and lessons.

-• Guided prompts: Ask, “When did I feel energized today?” or “What triggered a strong reaction?”
+• Guided prompts: ask, “When did I feel energized today?” or “What triggered a strong reaction?”

-• Morning intentions: Set a clear focus each morning and review it at night.
+• Morning intentions: set a clear focus each morning and review it at night.

-• Weekly reviews: Reflect each Sunday to adjust plans and priorities.
+• Weekly reviews: reflect each Sunday to adjust plans and priorities.

 4. Step Outside Your Comfort Zone